 1. Postpartum Depression

 I suffered from postpartum depression pretty severely after the birth of my first child.
 At first, I refused to believe that I had PPD.
 But my midwife and doula finally convinced me that what I was feeling was much more than the “baby blues.”
-My doula suggested that I get in touch with a group of women that had formed a Facebook Group and regularly met for playdates.
+My doula suggested that I get in touch with a group of women who formed a Facebook Group and regularly met for playdates.
 I was hesitant, but I did it, and a week later, I took my 3-month-old baby to her first playdate.
-Clearly, my kid did nothing but sleep on my chest, but the women I met there changed my life.
+My kid did nothing but sleep on my chest, but the women I met there changed my life.
 They helped pull me out of my funk and get me on the right path toward healing.
 I will be forever grateful to them for being my lifeline when I felt very lost and alone.

 2. SAHM Isolation

-Becoming a stay-at-home-mom after spending six years as an attorney was quite a shock.
+After spending six years as an attorney, becoming a stay-at-home-mom was quite a shock.
 I was not prepared for how isolating staying at home with an infant could be.
 It was easy for me to feel depressed, invisible, out of touch with the outside world.
 Having a group of moms that I could regularly meet with, if only for an hour once a week, was just enough for me to feel not so alone.
 Plus, as I got to know my mom friends better, we started chatting via text or in our Facebook group, and when we were lucky, we met for mom’s nights out.